Skip to content

 HyDE Implementation: Building on Vector Search Excellence

-Why HyDE Enhances Your Optimized Vector System
+Why HyDE Transforms Your Vector System

-HyDE transforms semantic gaps into vector space advantages:
+HyDE transforms semantic gaps into vector space advantages.

 Understanding HyDE (Hypothetical Document Embeddings): HyDE solves a fundamental RAG problem - the semantic gap between how users ask questions and how information is stored in documents.
 Instead of searching with the query directly, HyDE generates hypothetical answers and searches with those.